WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.15.6 =
+Fix RTL stylesheet.
+Prevent error if there are no widgets.

 = 1.15.5 =
 Improve compatibility with Page Builder by SiteOrigin, Avia Framework, Elegant Themes Page Builder, Make theme by Theme Foundry, Responsive theme by CyberChimps.